 The first edition of the R8sterblock features our game Shadow Switcher on its cover page.

 Get a glimpse of what you can do with the R8sterblock in the following pictures:

-The R8sterblock is available for preorder in the following format:
+The R8sterblock is currently available in the following format:

 Price: 3 EUR + shipping